digital-sparks/developer-starter/README.md

 ### Continuous Integration

-When you open a Pull Request, a Continuous Integration workflow will run to:

-- Lint & check your code.
+When you open a Pull Request, a Continuous Integration workflow will run to lint & check your code.
 It uses the `pnpm lint` and `pnpm check` commands under the hood.
-- Run the automated tests.
-It uses the `pnpm test` command under the hood.

-If any of these jobs fail, you will get a warning in your Pull Request and should try to fix your code accordingly.
+If this job fails, you will get a warning in your Pull Request and should try to fix your code accordingly.

-**Note:** If your project doesn't contain any defined tests in the `/tests` folder, you can skip the Tests workflow job by commenting it out in the `.github/workflows/ci.yml` file.
-This will significantly improve the workflow running times.

 ### Continuous Deployment